 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don’t have a tissue, cough or sneeze into your upper sleeve or elbow.

 - Ensure a distance of 1.5 metres is kept between yourself and others.

 Permits to burn

-Open Air Permits to Burn (under Council’s General Local Law 2012) are required to burn materials on land not zoned as rural living or farming outside the declared Fire Danger Period.
-More information on this application process can be found on Council's Local Laws page.
+Open Air Permits to Burn (under Council’s General Local Law 2012) are required to burn materials on land zoned as Residential, Commercial, or Industrial outside the declared Fire Danger Period.
+More information on this application process can be found on Council's Community Safety page.
 Burning in these zones is not permitted during the Fire Danger Period.

 More information on fire restrictions can be found on the Country Fire Authority's website www.cfa.vic.gov.au.

 Municipal Fire Management Plan

 The Northern Grampians Shire Municipal Fire Management Planning Committee has prepared a Municipal Fire Management Plan (MFMP) pursuant to section 55A of the Country Fire Authority Act 1958.
 The MFMP contains plans and input from council, the Country Fire Authority, the Department of Environment Land Water and Planning, Parks Victoria, Victoria Police, and other key stakeholders.
 The MFMP is a sub-plan of the Municipal Emergency Management Plan (MEMP).

 The current NGS MFMP is accessible by selecting the link below.